 Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

 May be adjusted during the period the waiver is in effect.
-The state will submit a waiver

-The felle amendment to CMS to adjust the dollar amount.
+The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The follo wing percentage that is less than 100% of the institutional average:
+The follo owing percentage that is less than 100% of the institutional average:

-Specify p percent:
+Specify percent:

-~peenj p

 Other:

 Specify: